abitofhelp/family-service/core/domain/validation/README.md

 4. **Context Awareness**: Use context to access contextual information during validation
 5. **Separation of Concerns**: Keep validation logic separate from entity logic

+## Troubleshooting

+### Common Issues

+#### Validation Errors

+If you encounter validation errors, check that your entities meet all the validation criteria.
+The error message should provide details about which validation rule failed.

+#### Context Cancellation

+If you're using a context with a timeout or cancellation, ensure that your validation rules handle context cancellation properly.

 ## Related Components

 - [Domain Entities](../entity/README.md) - The entities being validated
 - [Domain Services](../services/README.md) - Services that use these validation rules
 - [Validation Wrapper](../../../infrastructure/adapters/validationwrapper/README.md) - Infrastructure for validation results
 - [Error Wrapper](../../../infrastructure/adapters/errorswrapper/README.md) - Infrastructure for error handling

+## Contributing

+Contributions to this component are welcome!
+Please see the [Contributing Guide](../../../CONTRIBUTING.md) for more information.

+## License

+This project is licensed under the MIT License - see the [LICENSE](../../../LICENSE) file for details.